-The Camino de Santiago is a unique experience that attracts thousands of pilgrims each year.
+The Camino de Santiago is an unique experience that attracts thousands of pilgrims each year.
 If you’re thinking about how to do the Camino de Santiago, here are 10 essential tips to enjoy your journey, which will be an unforgettable experience.

 Physical Preparation